Pickfair: Haunted Hollywood History

 – Mary Pickford

-Pickford stated that she was the only person that heard these noises but had never seen the ghost.
+Pickford stated that she was the only person who heard these noises but had never seen the ghost.
 However, Pickford explained that other people had directly encountered the spirit:

 “One day our cook, a practical, unemotional Swedish woman, ran out of the kitchen in terror, brandishing a knife, she declared she was being pursued by a strange, dark woman whom she had seen in the kitchen.”